Using if statement

 Conditional statements allow you to make decisions in your Python programs based on certain conditions.
-The most common conditional statements in Python are if
+The most common conditional statements in Python are if, else, and elif (short for "else if").

 # Using if statement